Hamzaiscooly/Python-Projects-for-Beginners/README.md

 Welcome to the **Python Projects for Beginners** repo! 🎉

-This folder is part of a larger effort to help **new Python learners** go beyond the basics and start building real, working programs.
+This repo is part of a larger effort to help **new Python learners** go beyond the basics and start building real, working programs.
 Whether you're just starting out or reviewing what you've learned, these mini-projects are designed to be approachable, practical, and fun.

 You don’t need advanced Python knowledge — just a basic understanding of:
 - Printing text